 Here the grain free biscuit shows up with an oven-fried egg Recipe here.

 Use this Recipe to Make Grain Free Egg Biscuits baked in Muffin Cup

 Will these grain free biscuits be life changing?

 Yes, if gluten and grains cause you health problems.
 That’s not all of you, but it’s many of you.
 When I gave up grains this year, my hip stopped hurting.
 I actually had a limp, and it wouldn’t go away.
 I am now pain and limp free.

 This recipe was heavily tested in my kitchen.
 I made 9 different batches and did blind taste tests with my husband who is from the South and knows how a biscuit should taste.

-We test 9 different grain free biscuits recipes before we decided to publish.
+We tested 9 different grain free biscuits recipes before we decided to publish.

 The criteria for my grain free biscuits included taste, inside texture and outside texture.
 The biscuits had to rise enough to be fluffy inside and yet crispy on the outside.
 They needed to be light, but not so light that they had their horrible air texture a lot of low-carb breads have.

-I kept the golden flax steady at two tablespoons, which I discovered is quite magical in arranging texture.
+I kept the golden flax steady at one tablespoon, which I discovered is quite magical in arranging texture.